Department of Communication

 Faculty and Staff Affiliations

-In addition to the organizations listed above, the faculty of the communication department are affiliated with the following professional associations.
+In addition to the organizations listed above, the faculty of the Department of Communication are affiliated with the following professional associations.

 Kappa Tau Alpha (National society for recognition of scholarship in mass communication)